CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

     If the errors do not give any instructions on how to rectify, please contact [Cortex Service Portal][] for further assistance.

-1. Once the PowerShell script execution has completed, a prompt will appear to restart the machine.
-You can choose to restart now (`N`) or later (`L`).
-1. If using `NETWORK SERVICE` for the Flow Debugger application pool user:
+1. If using `NETWORK SERVICE` for the application pool user:

     1. Open Internet Information Services (IIS) Manager.
     1. On the left, expand the server node.